VincentHQL/docker-base/README.md

-# supervisor
+# docker-base
-A basic Supervisor image
+A basic image